gloryofrobots/arza/README.md

 There are three main kinds of expressions
-* Top level expressions (import, export, from, fun, let, trait, interface, generic, type, prefix, infixl, infixr)
+* Top level expressions (import, export, from, fun, let, extend, use, derive, interface, generic, type, prefix, infixl, infixr)
 * Pattern matching expressions inside function signature, after let expression or in match expression
-* Value expressions usually occur after = token and always evaluates to some value
+* Value expressions usually occur after = token and always evaluate to some value

 There are no end of expression token in Arza.
 Parser grabs expressions one by one from stream of tokens.